anki2jain/global_network/README.md

     ));
 ```

-- Now you all setup to use this package just wrap your widget with new widget GlobalNetwork in order to display Internet connection error / warning screen.
+- Now you are all set to use this package, just wrap your widget with the new widget GlobalNetwork to display the Internet connection error / warning screen.

 ```dart
 GlobalNetwork(